vipul69-eng/Tensorflow-CNN-Binary-Image-Classification-Projects/CONCEPTS.md

 In Convolutional Neural Networks (CNNs), a kernel refers to the same concept as a filter or a convolutional filter.
 Kernels are small matrices of weights that are applied to the input data during the convolutional operation.

+## Strides
+The stride determines how much the filter shifts or moves horizontally and vertically after each convolution operation.
+A stride of 1 means the filter moves one unit at a time, a stride of 2 means it moves two units at a time, and so on.
+The stride can also be different for the horizontal and vertical directions.

 _To know more about kernels, filters and all other terms related to CNN in detail refer CNN explainer website_
 >https://poloclub.github.io/cnn-explainer/